Tainted\\Coders

 }

-Well this technique is called dependency injection and how Bevy accomplishes this is quite complicated.
+This is because Bevy uses a technique is called dependency injection.
+The way Bevy accomplishes this is quite complicated.
 For us its enough to appreciate and thank them that this is so ergonomic.

 Instead they are scheduled to happen all at once in a system that Bevy provides to us through one of the parts of the DefaultPlugins.